 Analyse how language features revealed the writer’s purpose in the written text(s).

-The author uses “The Gravediggers Handbook”, “The Shoulder Shrug”, “The Word Shaker” and “The Standover Man” to prove the influence the symbols have on Liesels development from a child to a young lady.
+The author uses “The Gravedigger’s Handbook”, “The Shoulder Shrug”, and “The Word Shaker” to prove the influence the symbols have on Liesel’s development from a child to a young lady.
 Throughout all four books we learn multiple life lessons, especially from the two books Max writes Liesel.
-The books gave Liesel opportunities of friendship, becoming literate and help with dealing with grief and loss.
-Liesel has come a long way from being illiterate, essentially powerless at the start of the book to being her own mature woman at the end.
-All of this would not of been able to happen without the books and what the author made them teach Liesel.
+The books gave Liesel opportunities of friendship, becoming literate and assistance while dealing with grief and loss.
+Liesel has come a long way from being illiterate and essentially powerless to being her own mature woman at the end.
+All of this would not of been able to happen without the books and what they taught her.